mmautner/Flask-SAResource/README.md

 Flask-SAResource leverages SQLAlchemy declarative models to create RESTful API endpoints on your [Flask](http://flask.pocoo.org/) application.

-Flask-Resource is an active project, well-tested and production ready.

 Examples
 --------
 Check the */examples* folder.
 Contributions are welcome via GitHub as a *pull-request*.